jcduhail/chope/README.md

 ## How it works

-- Jetstream to have a build-in auth with registration and login
+- Laravel 8 / Jetstream to have a build-in auth with registration and login
-- JWT Token for API authentication
+- Laravel JWT Token for API authentication
-- A free Redis server
+- A free online Redis server
 - SQLite database for quick dev

 Whether you register with API or WEB, you can use same credentials for both.
 But for the API logout, need to provide the token previously given while login with API.